vanilla-reforged/vmangos-docker/README.md

 Execute scripts 01 to 05:

 - `01`
-  - Install and modify Docker, 7zip and ufw.
+  - Install and modify Docker, 7zip, ufw and jq.

 - `02`
   - Update the github directories in ./vol/.